genxnetwork/grape/test_cases.md

 **Description:**

 We are checking accuracy of IBIS+KING workflow with `simulate` command and option `--flow ibis-king`.
-It will take roughly an hour.
+It takes roughly an hour.

 **Command:**